davidsneighbour/samui-samui.de/content/posts/2005/08/2005-08-18-erotische-bilder-machen-blind/index.md

 > Researchers have finally found evidence for what good Catholic boys have known all along ??? erotic images make you go blind.
 The effect is temporary and lasts just a moment, but the research has added to road-safety campaigners??? calls to ban sexy billboard-advertising near busy roads, in the hope of preventing accidents. [via [New Scientist Breaking News][1]

-Wer das mal testen will, geht kurz [zum thail&auml;ndischen Onlineauftritt der FHM][2].
+Wer das mal testen will, geht kurz [zum thailändischen Onlineauftritt der FHM][2].

 PS: Passend zum Thema: [Pornos verrotten langsamer][3].